hwdsl2/docker-embeddings/README.md

 ## Environment variables

 All variables are optional.
-If not set, secure defaults are used automatically.
+Set `EMBED_API_KEY` to enable Bearer token authentication.

 This Docker image uses the following variables, that can be declared in an `env` file (see [example](embed.env.example)):